 IGEM strives to give Victorians confidence that the emergency management arrangements are effective and are actively helping to keep communities safe.

-- expanding the application of the Monitoring and Assurance Framework for Emergency Management
+- Expanding the application of the Assurance Framework for Emergency Management

-- refining and embedding IGEM strategy and process.
+- Refining and embedding IGEM strategy, policy and process

 The commencement of the Emergency Management Act 2013 in July 2014 implemented many government reforms to emergency management arrangements - including the establishment of the IGEM to provide assurance to the government and the community regarding Victoria’s emergency management arrangements.